stellar/stellar-protocol/drafts/draft-detacct.md

 ## Simple Summary

-Allow an accounts to be created with deterministic sequence numbers and proofs of the creating transaction.
+Allow an account to be created with deterministic sequence numbers and proofs of the creating transaction.

 ## Abstract